bmcc-mmp/mmp460/wordpress/what-wp.md

 1. **Download WordPress** from [wordpress.org](https://wordpress.org/) and unzip it.
 2. **Create a new database**.
 Create a user that has administrator privilages to the database.
 Make note the names of the database, user and password.
 3. **Connet the database to the WordPress installation**.
-Locate a file in the extracted WordPress folder called wp-config-sample and rename it wp-config.php.
-Open it in a text editor. under the section labeled:
+Locate a file in the extracted WordPress folder called wp-config-sample.php and rename it wp-config.php.
+Open it in a text editor and add the database name, user name and password in their designated places.

-         // ** MySQL settings - You can get this info from your web host ** //
-        DB_NAME

-The name of the database you created for WordPress in Step 2 .
-For example:

-        define('DB_NAME', 'jsmith_db');
-        DB_USER

-The username you created for WordPress in Step 2.
-For example:

-        define('DB_USER', 'jsmith_jsmith');
-        DB_PASSWORD

-The password you chose for the WordPress username in Step 2.

-        DB_HOST
-        The hostname you determined in Step 2 (in our case is mysqlsvr).
-For example: define('DB_HOST', 'mysqlsvr');
-        DB_CHARSET
 4. **Upload the WorPress files to server** to the lica
 5. **Install the site**